 Many people have written cookbooks & gotten famous for sharing “old family recipes”… But whose family?
 Did Paula Dean’s granny really invent or even tweak that divinity recipe?
 Don’t know, doesn’t really matter.
 Just know that these are MY family’s burgers.
 I know this because they started in my home- before internet.
 I would have gladly looked up a recipe to copy, but I couldn’t.
 I had a Betty Crocker book, but no grilling or even general burger advice could be found in there.

 I was on my own.
 I wanted a burger that didn’t need a bunch of garnishes, nothing to fall off & make a mess with.
 Nothing to smash between the bun but the burger itself.
-A hero like Thor can’t be concerning himself with the lettuce falling off in flight or getting any sectetsy sauces on his suit.
+A hero like Thor can’t be concerning himself with the lettuce falling off in flight or getting any secretsy sauces on his suit.
 Neither can I.

 Since learning of my own Nordic heritage, I’ve convinced myself that I am his direct descendant, the way I wield a meat tenderizer you’d believe it too.
 I have no evidence, but, no matter.
 Evidence is overrated as far as this story is concerned.

 I’m no quitter though & I’m a bit prideful.
 I had a husband to eventually impress with cooking prowess.
-Over the years, I kept at it, all the while throwing in nods to meatloaf just in case I needed to disguise my attempt at the end & mash it all together.
+Over time, I kept at it, all the while throwing in nods to meatloaf just in case I needed to disguise my attempt at the end & mash it all together.
 Egg became glue.
 They held together but they still weren’t that good.
 Hush-band didn’t say a word against them, so he’s still alive to this day, swearing he loved them.
 Problem was that I didn’t.

 Now though… These babies are ready for honorable mention.